opendistro/for-elasticsearch-docs/docs/install/windows.md

 # Windows

-Like the [tarball installation](../tar/), we only recommend the Windows version of Open Distro for Elasticsearch for testing and development purposes.
-This version is an alpha, and we only test on Windows 10.
+Like the [tarball installation](../tar/), we only recommend the Windows installation of Open Distro for Elasticsearch for testing and development purposes.
+The install package is an alpha, and we only test on Windows 10 and Windows Server 2019.

 As an alternative, we recommend [Ubuntu for Windows 10](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6), which you can use to install [Debian packages](../deb/).
 {: .tip }